ibm-cloud-docs/account/account_faq.md

 {: #accounts-service-removal}
 {: faq}

-If you want to stop or delete a service, you can do so from the resource list.
-Learn more in [Navigating the {{site.data.keyword.Bluemix_notm}} console](/docs/overview?topic=overview-ui).
+If you want to delete a service, you can do so from the resource list.
+Learn more in [Working with resources and services](/docs/resources?topic=resources-resources-faq#service-removal).

 ## How many resource groups, orgs, or spaces can I create?
 {: #resourcelimit}